Prospective jurors excused from Weinstein retrial include an actor who played a Manhattan prosecutor

 “I don’t like the guy, he is a really bad guy,” Axelowitz told a reporter after being dismissed from consideration.

 Another dismissed prospective juror disqualified herself because she had previously been sexually assaulted.
-Yet another said, “I don’t see how anyone can be impartial.”
+Yet another wondered whether anyone could be impartial.

 Weinstein is being tried again after New York's highest court, the Court of Appeals, last year overturned his 2020 conviction and 23-year prison sentence and ordered a new trial, finding that improper rulings and prejudicial testimony tainted the original one.